 - Immediately stop using fuel-burning appliances and leave the building (or vehicle) where carbon monoxide may be present and get outside into the fresh air

 - Keep still and remain calm.
 This will conserve oxygen in the blood, which is already at a low level because carbon monoxide has partially replaced it

 - It is important that you get treated right away.
 Seek urgent medical attention.
 If necessary, go to your nearest Accident and Emergency department or call 999 for an ambulance.
 You will need to be tested for carbon monoxide and will probably be given oxygen treatment through a mask

 Make sure you fit audible carbon monoxide alarms that meet European safety standards and are marked EN50291, BSEN 50291 or EN50291 with the CE symbol.

 Alarms should also carry a Kitemark or Loss Prevention Certification Board (LPCB) logo to confirm independent testing and certification.

 Having a carbon monoxide alarm should be your second line of defence.
 It is not an alternative to ensuring your appliances are fitted and regularly serviced by a Gas Safe registered engineer.

-Carbon monoxide can also be produced from burning Liquefied Petroleum Gas (LPG), oil, coal, wood and petrol.
-As well as checking appliances, flues, chimneys or vents need to be properly checked for any blockages.
+Carbon monoxide can also be produced from burning liquefied petroleum gas (LPG), oil, coal, wood and petrol.
+As well as checking appliances, flues, chimneys, and vents need to be properly checked for any blockages.